Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # On servers using craftbukkit.jar the notifications will always appear in the chat.
   # When set to false the notifications will appear in the chat rather than the action bar.
   notifications_appear_in_action_bar: 'true'
+  # This settings set the duration the actionbar (The text above the inventory bar) lasts in seconds
+  notification_actionbar_duration: '15'